aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 **Choose and click on the option below according to your situation and follow its instructions:**

+If you are completing this workshop at an AWS-sponsored event where an AWS account is provided for you, you will be using **AWS Event Engine**.
+Choose **Option 1** below.
+Otherwise, choose **Option 2**.
 <details>
 <summary><strong> Option 1: If you are using AWS Event Engine </strong></summary><p>
 If you are using AWS Event Engine, an AWS CloudFormation stack should be automatically created for you.